MICLab-Unicamp/LOCCA/README.md

 **🖋️ Manual segmentation of the lung lobes enables**

     - Ground truth for training and evaluating models
-    - Creation of public annotated datasets
+    - Creation of publicly annotated datasets that serve as a basis for comparisons between algorithms performing automatic segmentation of lung lobes
     - Clinical support in complex cases

 **🫁 Automatic segmentation of the lung lobes enables**